sixtop/sap/README.md

 ### SUB routine
 The SUB routine is similar to the ADD routine, but during the T6 state, a high Su is also sent to the adder-subtracter.

+### OUT routine
+* The instruction field goes to the controller-sequencer for decoding, then the controller sequencer sends out the control word needed to load the accumulator contents (Ea) into the output register ~Lo.
+* No-op
+* No-op

 ### HLT routine